 Spotting Cockroach Feces

 Another sign of infestation you will often see is cockroach feces.
 Cockroaches consume everything from food to dead skin cells.
 However, they also have a high metabolic rate, which means they leave feces on nearly every surface of your home.
-You may find feces on your counters, in your kitchen drawers, or in your cabinets.
+You may find feces on your counters, in your kitchen drawers, or cockroaches in your cabinets which are preventable if you follow steps to tidy, remove crumbs, and clean.
 The feces often looks like spilled pepper or brown stains.
 If you spot feces in your home, it is likely that you have a cockroach infestation.

 Believe it or not, you can often smell a cockroach infestation.
 The smell is described as being musty and is quite pungent.
 Typically it takes a large infestation to produce a smell strong enough for your nose to detect.
 If you detect a dank, musty odor in your home combined with the other signs of infestation mentioned, you should call an exterminator.
 Such a large infestation is not something simply handled by store-bought baits and sprays.